Burn The Ships and castaway with For King and Country’s latest album

 Alone, each of them are amazing compositions of stirring music.
 Their true beauty lies in listening to the album as a whole.
 I have been a fan of the album as a mood journey since my discovery of Pink Floyd in high school.

 Since that revelation, I have found very few albums achieve this formula from song to song.
 It is a true rarity to find an album that flows from song to song seamlessly, leading the listener on a journey that stirs the soul.
-This album took me on that journey, and oh what a journey it was!
+Burn The Ships took me on that journey, and oh what a journey it was!

 The third entry “Amen” brings back an upbeat tone, opting for a moving message of salvation.
 I envisioned a metamorphosis during this song, a butterfly coming from the cocoon spun in ‘God Only Knows’.
 Every rousing chorus of “Amen” makes me sing out loud with pure enjoyment.